OPERATION AND DIAGRAM OF A SUNLIGHT-POWERED GENERATOR

-The diagram below shows a power train and the wiring of a typical grid-tie solar powered generator
+The diagram below shows power stages and the wiring of a typical grid-connected solar powered generator

 .
 Such a system contains two main sections: the devices that generate electric energy from sunlight and the devices that convert it into a form convenient for household use.
 Each of these sections in turn consists of a number of components.
 We'll take a closer look at these components and go over the basics of their operation.
 Whether you are looking to buy a solar power system or build it by yourself, this guide will explain you how it works and tell you the important things to know about it.